First Nations Digital Inclusion

 The First Nations Digital Support Hub will be delivered in conjunction with a network of digital mentors.
 The network of digital mentors has received funding of $18 million (GST exclusive) over three years from 2024–25 ($9 million funded by NIAA).

-The network of digital mentors will train mentors within participating communities to assist community members to connect online, increase awareness of risks (such as scams), develop digital skills, participate in the digital economy and access online services such as through MyGov and Digital ID.
+The network of digital mentors will train mentors within participating remote communities to assist community members to connect online, increase awareness of risks (such as scams), develop digital skills, participate in the digital economy and access online services such as through MyGov and Digital ID.

 Improving the national collection of data on First Nations digital inclusion